 What Are The Benefits of Caraway Seeds?

-It is rich in minerals such as calcium, magnesium, selenium, phosphorous and potassium.
-It also contains a variety of vitamins including Vitamin C.
+They are rich in minerals such as calcium, magnesium, selenium, phosphorous and potassium.
+They also contains a variety of vitamins including Vitamin C.

 Caraway Kraut & The GAPS Diet

 Sauerkraut made of things other than just cabbage and salt are allowed on the GAPS Diet.
 Any addition, of course, needs to be GAPS-legal and tolerated by the individual.
 The same rules as “regular kraut” apply–start with only the juice of the ferment if necessary and slowly work your way up.

 Most GAPS patients have multiple infections including parasitic ones.
 These patients also have an increased need for vitamins and minerals.
 Fermented foods are a very important part of the diet, and sauerkraut is one that should definitely be included.
 If you suffer from histamine intolerance, get anaerobic fermenting vessels such as Pickl-It and ferment your sauerkraut for 12 weeks or more.

 Sauerkraut is amazing for many GAPS complaints such as constipation, diarrhea, low stomach acidity, issues digesting fat, heartburn, indigestion, stomachaches, detoxification and more.
 The addition of caraway seeds definitely adds to these benefits.

 This lacto-fermented sauerkraut with caraway seeds recipe will fill a 1 quart jar.

 Add caraway seeds and salt and mix well.

 Stuff into jar and press down as much as you can.
 Leave a few inches of head space.